deathsave/grand-prix/docs/RULES.md

   linearly increasing the current bumpers value by 10% up to a maximum TBD
-- If max is reached in time, immediately return player to green flag (fuel, oil and tires are max)
+- If max is reached in time, immediately return player to green flag (fuel, lube and tires are max)

 Special Modes
 -------------